davidArinder/task-manager/README.md

+## <a name="overview"></a>Overview
 This is a REST API for managing user tasks.
 It's hosted on Heroku.
+You can interact with the app using the cURL calls outlined below.
+It may take a few seconds for the Heroku app to spin up, so the first request's response time might be slow.

 ## <a name="ToC"></a>Table of Contents
 1. [Account Creation](#accountCreation)
 2. [Authentication](#authentication)